All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-That's silly argument.
+Oh, That's a silly argument.

-It's just a bunch of eggheads talking among themselves.
+Anyway, it's just a bunch of eggheads talking among themselves.

 I don't know how I can be any more crystal clear on this.

-But uh duty is duty.
+But duty is duty.

 Howard Dean says that Bush has got to know where to hide the salami, and he obviously has no clue what that means.

-Talking about Harriet Myers, Al Gore called me a hate monger in a speech on the media, and Mort Kondraki on Fox yesterday, after I gave him credit for a pretty funny line, uh, called me stupid.
+And Mort Kondracki on Fox yesterday, after I gave him credit for a pretty funny line, called me stupid.

 Looking forward to talking to you today as always.